MBoffardi-Intershop/KMP-Panna/README.md

 ## todo list:

-- Notifications (in progress)
-- IMPORTANT: Automate support to http/https
 - Show time to next requestTimer
 - Support for Night theme
 - Submit to AppStore
 - Support to Localization
+- idea: add "log" tab where to monitor events?

 ## Example of Json response
 See definition of KMPData in KMPUtilities.swift for interpretation of meaning